V4NSH4J/discord-inviter-GO/README.md

 # How to Use?
 Load tokens in the file tokens.txt in the same directory as the executable.
 Simply run the executable and enter your discord server invite code.
+For multi mode, load your invite CODES in invites.txt
 If your invite link is "https://discord.gg/followtos" then the invite code is "followtos" without quotes.
 This is essential, as of now, the program will only work with invite codes.
-Simply press enter and watch your tokens join the server!
+Simply follow instructions on screen and add all delays in seconds and watch your tokens join the server(s)!

 # Building from Source
 For the average Joe, you can simply download a compiled version from the releases (https://github.com/V4NSH4J/DiscordInviterGO/releases).
 But here's how to build from source!